-Virtual Event Resources
+Virtual Events Resources

 On Location Live

-Some meetings and small events you are able to hold on Zoom, which the university has a licensing agreement with.
-Redirect to UT Zoom here.
+Some meetings and small events are best suited for Zoom, which all university employees have access to.
+Access UT Zoom here.

-Screenshots and recordings can be shared widely after the event, consider logo placement and the need for an event-specific logo
+Screenshots and recordings can be shared widely after the event.
+Consider logo placement and the need for an event-specific logo.

 Security and safety guidelines